Pylons/pyramid/docs/narr/resources.rst

 - a GIF image file contained within a Python package.

-- a CSS file contined within a Python package.
+- a CSS file contained within a Python package.

-- a Javascript source file contained within a Python package.
+- a JavaScript source file contained within a Python package.

 - A directory within a package that does not have an ``__init__.py`` in it (if it possessed an ``__init__.py`` it would *be* a package).